openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.getLowResolutionMissionSnapShot

-getLowResolutionMissionSnapShot(deviceId: string, missionId: number, callback: AsyncCallback\<MissionSnapshot>): void;
+getLowResolutionMissionSnapShot(deviceId: string, missionId: number, callback: AsyncCallback\<MissionSnapshot>): void

 Obtains the low-resolution snapshot of a given mission.
 This API uses an asynchronous callback to return the result.